Lukeasargen/Show-Attend-and-Tell-Pytorch-Lightning/readme.md

 ## Code improvements for experiments >4: The primary fix was to remove special tokens when computing the bleu score.

 The model architecture was also improved to follow the deep output layer (Equation 7) and support a Multilayer LSTM.
 Adding a second layer did not help this small subset of 32k training samples (Bleu4 dropped from 18.82 from 1 layer to 18.26 for 2 layers).
 I set the embedding normalization.
-I made a bucket sampler to feed batches to similar length sequences.
+I made a bucket sampler to feed batches of similar length sequences.
 Additionally, I did a quick run with the single layer model and increased the attention gamma in the loss from 1 to 2; the bleu4 dropped from 18.82 to 16.41, so a attention gamma of 1 is fine.
 The final improvement was teacher forcing with scheduling.

 ## Experiment 5 (Teacher Forcing Schedule)